JaredBeluzi/Windows-RAM-Monitoring/README.md

 ## What does it do?

+**Example result:**
 ![alt text](https://github.com/JaredBeluzi/Windows-RAM-Monitoring/blob/main/logging_hist.png?raw=true)

 The program creates a logging_hist.csv as above with data about the RAM usage of a Windows PC.
 The data shown in the picture above shows from left to right:
+- user (with domain)
-- process name
+- process
-- logging number of the day (useful for grouping on logging entries)
+- number of logging attempt of the day (useful for grouping data on each logging process)
-- logging date
+- logging date (German Format)
 - logging time
 - RAM usage in KB

-- user
+Since each user will be monitored seperately, this program can be used on a machine to track RAM usage per user on a multi-user PC.
 This data can then be used to create any dashboard you like.

 ## How to use